swiftlang/swift/docs/DifferentiableProgrammingImplementation.md

     - Aggregate operations: `struct`, `tuple`, `enum`.
     - Projections: `struct_extract`, `tuple_extract`, `struct_element_addr`, `tuple_element_addr`.

 Many of these instructions have well-defined corresponding tangent instructions (for the differential) and adjoint instructions (for the pullback).
-It turns out that supporting transformations of a few common instructions is sufficient for many use cases (e.g. [deep learning APIs](https://github.com/tensorflow/swift-apis)).
+It turns out that supporting transformations of a few common instructions is sufficient for many use cases.
 Here is a short table listing some of these instruction transformation rules:

 | Original | Tangent (differential) | Adjoint (pullback)
 | -------- | ---------------------- | ------------------